Tile Education & Resources

-We are a whole-sale distributor.
-Like Costco, we only sell to our members—flooring stores, flooring contractors, designers, etc.
+We are a whole-sale distributor and only sell to our trader partners such as flooring stores, flooring contractors, designers, etc.

 Porcelain is stronger, denser and is impervious to moisture.
 Ceramic is not as dense as porcelain but, if installed and maintained properly, it can last forever in your home.

 Sweep or vacuum dirt and dust routinely, tile can also be wiped down with water.
-If you are looking for something a little stronger we suggest Van Hearron products.
-Van Hearron offers cleaners for both natural stone and porcelain.
+We offer a comprehensive selection of cleaners to tackle any job.
 Please contact customer service for pricing and purchases.

 Ceramic/Porcelain: Clean regularly with clean water or a mild cleaner.
 Regular cleaning prevents build up.